 For most of us, buying a house is the biggest financial transaction of our lives and not one to be undertaken lightly.
 Fortunately, with some clear expectations of what to expect from the home-buying process, we can plan ahead, avoid the pitfalls and get the best value for money.
+We can also understand what sellers are doing to sell their home.

-Here’s our guide to house buying:
+Here’s our guide on how to buy a house:

 1. Choose a suitable, affordable location